NFL rookie QBs Caleb Williams, Jayden Daniels and Bo Nix set to start in Week 1

 The days of rookie quarterbacks waiting their turns before taking over teams is long gone.
 For the third time in four years there will be three rookie quarterbacks starting the season opener.

-The rookie QBs have a 16-35-1 record in openers, including an 0-7-1 mark the past five seasons.
+The rookie QBs have a 16-35-1 record in openers, including a 0-7-1 mark the past five seasons.
 The last rookie QB to win a Week 1 start was Sam Darnold for the New York Jets against Detroit in 2018.

-Williams will try to become the first No. 1 overall pick quarterback to win a season opener as a rookie since David Carr did it for the expansion Houston Texans in 2002 against Dallas.
-No. 1 pick QBs are 0-8-1 in Week 1 since then with Kyler Murray getting the tie for Arizona in 2019.
+Williams will try to become the first No. 1 overall quarterback pick to win a season opener as a rookie since David Carr did it for the expansion Houston Texans in 2002 against Dallas.
+No. 1 pick QBs are 0-8-1 in Week 1 since then, with Kyler Murray getting the tie for Arizona in 2019.

 The only other No. 1 pick QBs to win an opener as a rookie were Jim Plunkett for New England in 1971 and John Elway for Denver in 1983.

-Williams will also aim this season to give the Bears something the franchise has never had in its storied history — a 4,000-yard passer.
+Williams also will aim this season to give the Bears something the franchise has never had in its storied history — a 4,000-yard passer.

 Twenty-eight of the other teams have had at least one 4,000-yard passer in the past 13 seasons as the 17th game and a pass-happy era have made reaching that milestone more routine.
 Of the 227 4,000-yard seasons in history, 189 (more than 83%) have come since 2000.